TERMS AND CONDITIONS OF ENTRY

 Artists are encouraged to make their works available for

-Up to three artworks can be entered per person or group.
+Up to three artworks can be entered per person or per group.

-Artworks must have been completed no more than twelve months
+Artworks must have been completed no more than 18 months prior

 Artworks that have previously won an art prize/award are not